Skip to navigation Skip to content

 Check residency + Read more ...

-Check the residency of the customer during the estimate period.
-It is possible a customer will have been a resident of more than one country during a single estimate period.
+Check the residency of the customer during the financial year of the estimate.
+The customer may have been a resident of more than one country during that year.

 To check residency: